 Like much of Florida’s Gulf Coast, Sarasota is famed for its golden sands touched by warm blue water.
 It’s also one of the Sunshine State’s most interesting cultural destinations.
 Led by the famed John and Mable Ringling Museum of Art, Sarasota is jam-packed with art galleries, museums, and theaters.

 Beach lovers should carve out time for Siesta Key Beach.
 Located on Siesta Key, just south of the city, Siesta Key Beach is one of Sarasota’s most beautiful beaches.
 It’s a popular spot for locals and visitors alike for its fine quartz-like sand and spectacular sunset.

-In addition to beaches, the top tourist attractions in Sarasota include parks and nature reserves offering endless outdoor adventures.
-Even if you’re tight for time, you can charter a boat, join a bike tour, or play a round of golf at one of its pristine golf & country clubs.
+In addition to beaches, the top things to do in Sarasota include parks and nature reserves offering endless outdoor adventures.
+Even if you’re tight on time, you can charter a boat, join a bike tour, or play a round of golf at one of its pristine golf & country clubs.

 If you decide to stay in Sarasota, the city has a vibrant nightlife.
 And it all starts at sunset with a cocktail.
 Live music, film festivals, and comedy fill the streets of Downtown Sarasota with laughter and song.
 Diners enjoy the warm sea breezes at its outdoor waterfront restaurants and bars.

 Sarasota is just 60 miles from Tampa.
 In good driving conditions, the ride should be not much longer than an hour.

 Just 40 minutes from Tampa, Fort de Soto Park boasts seven miles of waterfront and two fishing piers.
 The park sprawls over five islands, all of them connected by roads and bridges.